Connect with others who understand.

 Powered By

-• The genetic changes found in your breast tumor influence your prognosis and help your care team recommend the most effective treatment combination.
+• The genetic changes found in your breast tumor influence your outlook and help your care team recommend the most effective treatment combination.

-• Breast cancer cells that are HER2-positive contain high levels of HER2, a protein that encourages cell growth.
+• Breast cancer cells that are HER2-positive contain high levels of HER2, a protein that promotes cell growth.

 • HER2-positive breast cancer cells tend to grow and spread quickly, but newer treatments such as targeted therapies are improving life expectancy.

 About 20 percent of all breast cancer cases are HER2-positive.
-Most breast cancers are HER2-negative, although researchers are also recognizing a newer category, HER2-low.
+Most breast cancers are HER2-negative, although researchers are also recognizing a newer category, HER2-low, which is when some HER2 proteins are present on the cell’s surface but not enough to be considered HER2-positive.

 The HER2 Gene